Mushy/sweepstakes-eurovison-2021/README.md

 ### Cleaner / better code.
 This was a quick hack job and I'm no JS dev.
 Ideally better code will be done at some point.

-### Split files.
-At the moment this is all in a single html file.

 ### Add Player
 Currently players are hard set in the code to save time developing / debugging.
 Ideally this would be altered to allow people to add players and start from fresh.